prikhi/mezzanine-linkdump/README.rst

         ("^", include("mezzanine.urls")),
     )

-If you want a shorter link for the redirects, route the path to the ``linkdump.views.link_dump_redirect`` view::
+If you want a shorter link for the redirects, route the URL to the ``linkdump.views.link_dump_redirect`` view::

     urlpatterns += patterns('',